jfecher/ante-website/content/blog/safe_shared_mutability.md

         context.logs += 1
 ```

-How then, does Ante prevent holding onto references of things that may change out from under itself,
+How then, does Ante prevent holding onto references of things that may change out from under themselves,
 such as vector elements or union fields?

 ---